 How to Sell on Temu: Registration, Fees & Seller Guide [2026] 2026

-Step-by-step Temu seller registration, 2-5% fees explained, consignment vs semi-managed models compared, plus 2026 country eligibility, Lightning Deals and how to sync from Shopee, Amazon, or Lazada.
+Step-by-step Temu seller registration, 2-5% fees explained, consignment vs semi-managed models compared, plus 2026 country eligibility, US de minimis impact, first-sale timeline, Lightning Deals and how to sync from Shopee, Amazon, or Lazada.

 by Arvind, Junior Content Marketer